scrawlon/scrawlon.github.io/_portfolio_projects/team-trailers.md

 employer: Compulse Integrated Marketing
 tags:
   - industries: ['ecommerce']
-  - technologies: ['WordPress', 'WooCommerce', 'PHP', 'JavaScript', 'BackboneJS', 'Bootstrap']
+  - technologies: ['WordPress', 'WooCommerce', 'PHP', 'JavaScript', 'BackboneJS', 'Bootstrap', 'NodeJS']
 ---

 Team Trailers was a full site migration/redesign to WordPress + WooCommerce.
 One piece of this would be the trailers catalog page.
 The client wanted a frontend to their WooCommerce products with dynamic text search and filtering by category, brand, size and price range.